 You can double-click on the legend to bring up a property sheet to alter its settings.
 Through the property sheet, you can also access the Visualization Browser, which can be used to navigate through other legends and objects within the visualization.
 In the previous example the names of the legends have been altered to reflect the data names.
-For more information on editing settings in the Visualization Browsers, see "The Visualization Browser" in Appendix D, "Visualization Properties".
+For more information on editing settings in the Visualization Browsers, see "The Visualization Browser" on page 407.